Aim for a rewarding career maintaining the positive role of professional and community sport, with a Graduate Certificate in Sport Integrity from VU.

 - Real Madrid Graduate School.

-Our campus is in the heart of Melbourne’s CBD, directly opposite Flinders Street Station.
+Our campus is in the heart of Melbourne’s CBD, at 370 Little Lonsdale Street.

 Many of our postgraduate students are working professionals, so we keep our study flexible and convenient.
 Our campus is the perfect location if you are juggling work and study.
 It is conveniently positioned, surrounded by the business community, and close to many important sports facilities.